nhthieu/nhthieu.github.io/src/content/info/about-me.md

 ## Early Years

 Born and raised in the beautiful coastal city of [Nha Trang, Vietnam](https://en.wikipedia.org/wiki/Nha_Trang), I was always fascinated by the world of technology.
-I was introduced to computers at a very young age and I was hooked.
-I spent most of my childhood tinkering with computers, learning how they work and how to use them.
+I was introduced to computers at a very young age and and spent most of my childhood tinkering with them, learning how they work and how to use them.
 The moment I learned how to print *"Hello World"* on the screen, I knew I held the power to create anything I want, and was hooked on programming ever since.

 ![Nha Trang](../../assets/nhatrang.jpg)